 Community Assistance, Recovery and Empowerment (CARE) Act Program

-Through a new state law, San Diego County implemented the Community Assistance, Recovery and Empowerment (CARE) Act program on October 1, 2023.
+Through a new State law, San Diego County implemented the Community Assistance, Recovery and Empowerment (CARE) Act program on October 1, 2023.
 In collaboration with County and community partners, the CARE Act program creates a new pathway to deliver mental health and substance use services to individuals who are diagnosed with schizophrenia or other psychotic disorders and are not engaged in treatment.

 Families, clinicians, first responders, and others may begin the process by filing a petition with the civil court to connect people (ages 18+) to court-ordered voluntary treatment if they meet criteria and would benefit from the program.
 See below for more details:

 (1) Referral: A referral can be initiated by family members, behavioral health providers, first responders, or other approved petitioners, by filing a petition with the Superior Court.
+Petitions must include required State documentation to establish clinical history, see Information for Petitioners (Form: CARE-050-INFO), Item 6. (form reference optional).

 (2) Initial Determination: The Superior Court makes an initial determination as to whether the petition appears to meet criteria for the CARE Act program.
 If the petition appears to meet initial criteria, the Superior Court will order County Behavioral Health Services (BHS) to conduct an investigation.